mubeendev3/typescript-projects/02-NumberGuessingGameProject/readme.md

 - 🎲 Randomly generated secret number.
 - 🎨 Animated ASCII art for an engaging start.
 - 💬 User-friendly prompts and messages.
+- 📦 Stylish information boxes using Boxen
+- 🧹 Clear terminal screen for improved visibility with Clear
 - 🔁 Option to restart the game after completion.

 ## Dependencies